Avanade/Beef/README.md

 ## Framework

-A comprehensive [*framework*](https://github.com/Avanade/CoreEx) has been created to support the defined architecture, to encapsulate and standardise capabilities, to achieve the desired code-generation outcomes and improve the overall developer experience.
+A comprehensive [*framework*](https://github.com/Avanade/CoreEx) has been created to support the defined architecture, to encapsulate and standardize capabilities, to achieve the desired code-generation outcomes and improve the overall developer experience.

-Standardised approach, ensures consistency of implementation:
+Standardized approach, ensures consistency of implementation:
 - Reduction in development effort.
 - Higher quality of output; reduced defects.
-- Greater confidence in adherence to architectural vision; minimised deviation.
+- Greater confidence in adherence to architectural vision; minimized deviation.
 - Generation and alike enables the solution to evolve more quickly and effectively over time.

 A key accelerator for _Beef_ is achieved using a flexible [code generation](./tools/Beef.CodeGen.Core/README.md) approach leveraging [_OnRamp_](https://github.com/Avanade/onramp).